spdk-community-ci/spdk-mirror-for-ci/doc/jsonrpc.md

 ### keyring_get_keys {#rpc_keyring_get_keys}

 Get a list of available keys.
+This RPC will only list keys that are currently attached to a keyring.
+Dynamically loaded keys (via the `probe_key()` callback) will only be included if they're currently in-use (i.e. with active references obtained via `spdk_keyring_get_key()`).

 #### Example